SWOTAlgorithms/river-spatial-scale/README.md

 `$ plot_stretch_products.py -c <runtime.cfg>`

 If the -s option is given with a particular stretch name, the interactive plots are displayed for the given stretch, otherwise the plots are written to files in the corresponding subdirs.

+Alternatively you can use the --infile option to plot a specific product:

+`$ pekel_width_stats.py --infile /path/to/product/nc/file`

 # info for older code
 The hydrochron.py script grabs data for the Ocmulgee, Colorado, and Yellowstone rivers and puts them in a pandas dataframe